What is Azure Databricks?

 Machine learning, AI, and data science

 Azure Databricks machine learning expands the core functionality of the platform with a suite of tools tailored to the needs of data scientists and ML engineers, including MLflow and the Databricks Runtime for Machine Learning.
-See Databricks Machine Learning guide.
+See Introduction to Databricks Machine Learning.

 Data warehousing, analytics, and BI